Want to learn more about what’s happening at VPVA? Read the latest issue of our newsletter!

 Sexual Assault Awareness Month

-April is Sexual Assault Awareness Month, and VPVA will display information regarding consent and resources throughout the month via tabling events, visual displays, and social media.
+April is Sexual Assault Awareness Month, where VPVA displays information regarding consent and resources throughout the month via tabling events, visual programming, and social media.
+Look out for The Clothesline Project, The Empty Chair Campaign, Denim Day, and Turn the Campus Teal!
+Visit our page for SAAM 2020.

 Domestic Violence Awareness Month

-October is Domestic Violence Awareness Month, and VPVA will create awareness and education programming that focuses on healthy relationships, the impact of violence, and how to support peers.
+October is Domestic Violence Awareness Month, where VPVA creates awareness and education programming that focuses on healthy relationships, the impact of violence, and how to support peers.
+Look for Survivor Love Letter, Silent Witness, Health Cares About DV, and Turn the Campus Purple!

-For requests or more information about training and prevention education, reach out to Matt Marino at email@example.com.
+- Requests or more information about training and prevention education;